 Research confirms that this strong foundation is critical to a child’s ability to thrive and succeed in school, so we need to start at the very beginning.

 The science is in.

 - Research by The Council for Early Child Development tells us that newborn experiences matter.
 The relationship between caregiver and infant plays a pivotal role in influencing neural pathways for language and higher cognitive functions.

 - Results from UBC’s Human Early Learning Partnership (H.E.L.P) shows that 34% of Surrey’s children entering Kindergarten are not ready to learn.
 Over 20,355 of Surrey’s children live in poverty.

 Surrey’s child population is growing fast.

 - Surrey has the largest and fastest growing child population in BC.
 There are over 5,100 babies born each year, or more than 14 babies born each day!

 Surrey’s families are spread out.

 - Surrey’s families are spread over 316 km2 - almost 3 times the area of Vancouver!
 The distance makes access to libraries and books more challenging.

-Read to Baby (R2B) is a family literacy initiative launched in 2014 to respond to this urgent need in our community.
+Read to Baby is a family literacy initiative launched in 2014 to respond to this urgent need in our community.
 It introduces caregivers to the benefits of early and frequent reading to infants, all provided in a beautiful keepsake kit.